Holomorphic Blocks in Three Dimensions: Blocks in Chern-Simons theory

 We expect that a lower (resp. upper) stable limit projects abelian flat connections out of colored Jones polynomials precisely when the lower (resp. upper) degrees $d(N)$ of the polynomials grow quadratically --- that is, $d(N)\sim aN^2+bN+c$ with $a$ nonzero and negative (resp. positive).
 One motivation for this is as follows.
 The AJ Conjecture \cite{garoufalidis-2004} predicts that colored Jones polynomials satisfy an inhomogeneous recursion of the form \be \hat A^{\rm irr}_M(\hat x,\hat p;q) J_N(\CK;q) = R(x;q)\,, \ee where $\hat A^{\rm irr}_M$ is a quantization of the nonabelian A-polynomial, $\hat x$ acts as multiplication by $x=q^N$, $\hat p$ multiplies by $(-1)$ and sends $N\to N+1$, and the RHS $R(x;q)$ is a fixed polynomial in $x=q^N$ and $q$.
 The recursion \eqref{Ainhom} implies a homogeneous recursion of the form $\hat A_M(\hat x,\hat p;q)J_N(\CK;q)=0$, where $\hat A_M$ is a quantization of the complete A-polynomial, including the abelian connection.
 If $\ol J(\CK;x;q)$ is a lower (say) stabilization of $J_N(\CK;q)$, and if $d(N)$ is quadratic, then it is easy to see that \eqref{Ainhom} also implies \be \hat A^{\rm irr}_M(\hat x,\hat p;q) \cdot \left[ q^{d(N)}\ol J(\CK;x;q)\right]=0\,; \ee the inhomogeneous term $R(q^N;q)$ disappears because its degree only grows linearly in $N$.
 But Equation \eqref{Astab} is precisely the recursion that should be obeyed by the nonabelian functions $\CZ_{\rm CS}^{\alpha\neq{\rm abel.}}(x;q)$, suggesting that the stabilization has projected out the abelian flat connection.
 Similar remarks apply in the case of upper stabilization.

-Recall that the holomorphic blocks $B^\ra_M(x;q)$ of the gauge theory $T_M$ also satisfy \eqref{Astab}, with $\hat A_M^{\rm irr}$ interpreted as a Ward identity.
-In fact, the blocks provide a basis of solutions to the Ward identity, with certain analytic properties.
+Recall that the holomorphic blocks $B^\ra_M(x;q)$ of the gauge theory $T_M$ also satisfy \eqref{Astab}, with $\hat A_M^{\rm irr}$ interpreted as an element in the algebra of line operators.
+In fact, the blocks provide a basis of solutions to the line-operator identity, with certain analytic properties.
 Then it is natural to expect that a stable series $q^{d(N)}\ol J(\CK;x;q)$ can be directly written in terms of blocks.
 We wish to test this idea with our three knot examples from Section \ref{sec:asymp}.